 Rose C. and David B. McCallen Endowed Award

-Dr. Rose C. McCallen and Dr. David B. McCallen established this scholarhsip in 2012 to support students in good standing in the College of Engineering who have completed at least one quarter of coursework, have financial need, and who are California residents.
+Dr. Rose C. McCallen and Dr. David B. McCallen established this scholarship in 2012 to support students in good standing in the College of Engineering who have completed at least one quarter of coursework, have financial need, and are California residents.

 Montoya CALESS Scholarship Fund

 Steve Montoya graduated from UC Davis with a degree in electrical engineering in 1977.
 He established the Montoya Endowed Fund for Minority Scholars in 1995 to encourage Hispanic students to pursue careers in engineering.
 Mr. Montoya was one of the founding members of the UCD Chicanos and Latinos Engineers and Scientists Society (CALESS).
 In 2006, Mr. Montoya changed the terms of the fund to be for financially needy upper-division students in the College of Engineering who are U.S. citizens and California residents and are members of CALESS.